Kenya School Expedition

 We really like to establish long term relationships with schools in the UK because a lot of the Kenya school trip happens at home, with training events and lots of preparation.
 Clearly there is fundraising to be done, but just as importantly we provide a long lead-in time for the students and teachers and parents.
 We try to involve multiple departments because this trip touches so many disciplines.

-This level of preparation is unusual in our experience, we teach a wide range of personal development skills prior to the trip, which have great relevance to modern society and our place in it.
-Global citizenship and social responsibility are promoted, as is personal self esteem and in particular stereotyped attitudes to aid, race and development.
+This level of preparation we like to incorporate is a big part of the school relationship, we promote personal development skills and communication skills prior to the trip, which have relevance to modern society and our place in it.
+Global citizenship and social responsibility are subjects that the trip brings up, as are stereotyped attitudes to aid, race and development.

 The Kenya school adventure, or 'Africamp' as people like to call it, gives young people a chance to see the flipside of life in Africa and challenge themselves in many ways, both physically and mentally.
 It's not just about the building project and the kids camp, working with an NGO in different areas of development work and interacting with people from a different culture are life skills.
 Of course it provides a boost to the CV for job or academic applications, but we believe it also is part of maturing and making decisions about what to do in life.